MonashSmartStructures/ospgrillage/_sources/rst/APIdoc.rst.txt

 User interface functions - API
 ------------------------------------------
-This module comprised of user interface functions to take user inputs and returns its corresponding object creation.
-Here is a summary of these functions.
+*ospgrillage* comprised of user interface functions callable from the main module.
+Following section summarizes the functions callable from all modules within *ospgrillage*.

 Top level interface functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^